syntasso/workshop/writing-a-promise/README.md

 ## Promise parts, in detail

 ### `xaasCrd`
-This is the user-facing API for the Promise.
+The `xaasCrd` is your user-facing API for the Promise.
 It defines the options that users can configure when they request the Promise.
 The complexity of the `xaasCrd` API is up to you.
 You can read more about writing Custom Resource Definitions in the [Kubernetes docs](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#create-a-customresourcedefinition).

 ### `workerClusterResources`
 The `workerClusterResources` describes everything required to fulfil the Promise.
 Kratix applies this content on all registered worker clusters.
 For instance with our Jenkins Promise, the `workerClusterResources` contains the Jenkins CRD, the Jenkins Operator, and the resources the Operator requires.

 ### `xaasRequestPipeline`
 The `xaasRequestPipeline` defines a set of jobs to run when Kratix receives a request for an instance of one of its Promises.

-The form the pipeline takes is an array of Docker images, and those images are executed in the order in which they are defined.
-This pipeline enables you to write Promises with specialised images and combine those images as needed.
+The pipeline is an array of Docker images, and those images are executed in order.
+The pipeline enables you to write Promises with specialised images and combine those images as needed.

 #### How the pipeline works